 Yes.
 CBP is prioritizing supply chain tracing and product testing.
 CBP allocated resources to develop scientific testing capabilities in evaluating commercially available services that provide insight into supply chain transactions, data holdings that detail business relationships, advanced trade analytics to identify trends in commodity flows from the XUAR, and commodity-specific isotopic testing for auditing and targeting.

 CBP actively engages with industry groups to partner on technology innovations for supply chain tracing, such as isotopic testing for cotton.
 CBP encourages industry to submit proposals informally, which can be sent to UFLPAInquiry@cbp.dhs.gov.

-During the Spring of 2023, CBP will host a Forced Labor Technical Expo at the Ronald Reagan Building in Washington, DC.
-The Technical Expo is tentatively scheduled on March 14-15.
-The two-day expo will be open to industry and the Federal interagency to exhibit and present their capabilities.
-The goal of this event is to make the trade community aware of existing resources, without endorsement, allowing companies to assess the best fit for verifying compliance in their supply chains.
+During the Spring of 2023, CBP hosted a Forced Labor Technical Expo at the Ronald Reagan Building in Washington, DC.
+The two-day expo was open to industry and the Federal interagency to exhibit and present their capabilities.
+The goal of this event was to make the trade community aware of existing resources, without endorsement, allowing companies to assess the best fit for verifying compliance in their supply chains.

 The UFLPA Region Alert adds three new validations to ACE in specific applications:

 - Users receive an error message if the postal code provided is not a valid Chinese postal code